Songonge/SQL-Projects/Spotify_Streams.md

 | android	| 139002	| 2087	| 125412.10 |
 | web player	| 181	| 3	| 108554.36 |

-From the above table, if we look at the average playback (miliseconds) we will conclude that mac is the platform with the longest average playback duration.
-However, looking at the total number of tracks played and the playback count, Android is the platform with the longest average playback duration.
+From the above table, if we look at the average playback (milliseconds), we will conclude that Mac is the platform with the longest average playback duration.
+However, looking at the total number of tracks played and the playback count, Android has the longest average playback duration.

 The second question to be addressed here is: